KlRE/FACTEST/README.md

 # Libraries used:

-Everything has been developed with Python3.9 and has been tested on
+Everything has been developed with Python3.9 and has been tested on Ubuntu 22.04.4 LTS
-<span style="color:red">MacOS Sonoma 14.4 and Ubuntu 18?</span>

 ## General libraries